GCTC-NTGC/gc-digital-talent/documentation/accessibility.md

 - [ ] Review page titles and headings for descriptive titles and proper structure.
 - [ ] Review reading order and focus management (focus order, component triggers, modals, etc.).
 - [ ] Confirm that meaningful graphical elements (those with informational value) have a contrast value of 3:1.
-- [ ] Confirm that touch targets are usable (24pi x24 pi vs 48pi x 48pi range)
+- [ ] Confirm that touch targets are usable (pointer input  is at least 44 by 44 pixels)
 - [ ] Create a page example with text size enlarged to 200% to test text resizing and reflow.
 - [ ] Test any new selectable components (toggle buttons, radio buttons, checkboxes, list boxes, text boxes, etc.) to see if it triggers an expected change in context.
 - [ ] Confirm if users have multiple ways to navigate to each page in the pattern.